 - Laws enforce mandates: Legal instruments translate aspirational goals into enforceable actions, backed by authority.

-Four sectors where this relationship is clearly illustrated include public health, environmental protection, employment, and public services.
+Four areas that show this relationship clearly are public health, environmental protection, employment, and public services.

 Public Health